DiamondLightSource/python-zocalo/docs/getting_started.rst

 Copy `contrib/site-configuration.yml`.
 At minimum `graylog` and `activemq` must be configured.
 Environments should be defined for `live` and `test`.
 Paths to recipes and drop files must also be specified.
 Messages are written to drop files if ActiveMQ is unavailable.

-The config file to use is specified from the environment variable `ZOCALO_CONFIG`, if this is empty it will look for `zocalo.yml` in the current directory
+The config file to use is specified from the environment variable `ZOCALO_CONFIG`.

 Sample recipes can be used: